Quarmuz/IntroToIM/FINAL_PROJECT/README.md

   - adding more variety to the bosses, such as player-directed movement or gravity-pull, could make the fights less repetetive and more challenging.
 - bug fixes
   - the issue of self-fueling collisions occuring when object boundaries intersect in between frames was not fully resolved
-    - although it appears somehow less frequent on the Arduino controller
-    - the character of the player-computer comunication and thus overall way player approaches the game changes, accidentally involving less situations the glitch appears (?)
+  - although it appears somehow less frequent on the Arduino controller.
+The character of the player-computer comunication and thus overall way player approaches the game changes, accidentally involving less situations the glitch appears (?)